A Common Scenario

 Mom: “You never had such a problem getting your work done before.”

-Child: (Throwing a book on the floor) “I hate this – I just want to go out and play with my friends.”
+Child: (Throwing a pencil) “I hate this – I just want to go out and play with my friends.”

 Sound familiar?
 Ugh!
 Sometimes the thought of homework hassles can leave a sense of dread in parents – the fights, the chaos, the begging, and the scrounging for a sharpened pencil!
 No thanks!